Richard Golian

 A photo from 2024, when I was entering data into a spreadsheet by hand.
 I have been tracking various indices and ETFs for years.

 So I decided to build something.
 I have been at it since five this morning.
 I am writing this at eight.
 The first version is now running on my own machine.
 The pipeline works end to end.
-It does not yet have enough graded predictions in it to tell me anything meaningful — that part is just beginning.
+It does not yet have enough graded predictions in it to tell me anything meaningful.
+That part is just beginning.
 This article is the first in a series that documents the build itself, and what the system tells me once the record starts to fill up.

 Richard Golian investment